 Examples of Stephanie’s work in the field of International arbitration are as follows:

 Stephanie has assisted with sale of goods disputes ranging from international sales to quality and condition disputes under the Sale of Goods Act.
-She regularly advises on issues of contract and tort law in a wide spectrum of commercial disputes such as sale of goods and supply of services, carriage of goods by road (both domestic and international).
-Most recently Stephanie was instructed in an arbitration relating to a FOB sale contract for coal.
+She regularly advises on issues of contract and tort law in a wide spectrum of commercial disputes such as sale of goods and supply of services and carriage of goods by road (both domestic and international)

 Stephanie has experience of a range of insurance and reinsurance matters, both marine and non-marine, including the construction of standard terms in a marine policy and assisting in advising on recovery and quantum under a property and business risks policy.
 She has also advised on more unusual clauses, such as the construction of an exclusion for "stand alone warehouses", and on jurisdiction and subrogation in respect of a hangarkeeper's policy following a fire which destroyed a number of helicopters.
 Stephanie was instructed as fourth junior to Simon Bryan Q.C. and Guy Blackwood Q.C. in the multi-million dollar Commercial Court dispute between Markerstudy and other insurance companies and their claims handlers in respect of negligent handling.
 This was a complex and substantial dispute involving work on a detailed Scott Schedule of sample claims over a period of around 8 months.
 Recent instructions include a marine insurance dispute concerning ISM warranty compliance and whether a vessel constituted a constructive total loss.

-Examples of Stephanie’s work in the field of energy and shipbuilding is as follows:
+Examples of Stephanie’s work in the field of energy are as follows:

 ..."bright, tenacious and happy to accommodate the client’s needs..."; "...a fearsome advocate with a first-rate intellect"...(Chambers UK, 2015)